Tag Archives: 1970s scents

 EAU DU SOIR by SISLEY (1990)

-The unfairly reviled Eau Du Soir (Luca Turin again) is more dormant, and quietly explosive, than either of the above scents, a tasteful and intoxicating brew that, as its name suggests, is the evening perfume par excellence, absolutely made for black and grand occasions.
+Eau Du Soir, especially in vintage, is more dormant, and quietly explosive, than either of the above scents, a tasteful and intoxicating brew that, as its name suggests, is the evening perfume par excellence, absolutely made for black and grand occasions.

 SINAN by JEAN-MARC SINAN (1984)

-Sinan, an obscure fragrance not so easy to find these days, is another taut, chypre animalic with a full-bodied, sweetly lingering rose twined with woods and patchouli: another fur-clad siren leading her black-widow victims to their willing fate…
+Sinan, an obscure fragrance not so easy to find these days, is another taut, chypre animalic with a full-bodied, sweetly lingering rose twined with woods and patchouli: one more fur-clad siren leading her black-widow victims to their (always willing) fate….

-The perfume bears some similarities with Paloma, and also Lauder’s fabulous Knowing (which took this essentially European idea and Americanized it) but where that perfume has a certain seamless infallibility (present in all Lauder’s creations) and is somewhat over the top with its honeyed electric rose, Sinan presents a similarly perfumed face but less emphatically; not a white-gated mansion in the centre of Florida, but a house near the woods, somewhere in the depths of France…
+The perfume bears some similarities with Paloma, and also Lauder’s fabulous Knowing (which took this essentially European idea and Americanized it), but where that perfume has a certain seamless infallibility (present in all Lauder’s creations) prone to exaggerations with its honeyed electric rose, Sinan presents a similarly perfumed face but less emphatically; not a white-gated mansion in the centre of Florida, but a house, near the woods, somewhere in the depths of France…

 Filed under Chypre, Perfume Reviews, Witchy

-proclaims a soap opera husk, concluding this clunky late 70’s TV ad as a blowsy discolette sprays her legs up and down with Yves Saint Laurent’s Rive Gauche:
+proclaims a soap opera husk, concluding this clunky and hilariously gauche late 70’s TV ad for this perfume, as a blowsy discolette sprays her legs up and down with Yves Saint Laurent’s Rive Gauche:

-Funny, because I always associated this legendary smell with tights – that musky smell of stockings coming off at the end of the working day; the holy grail, perhaps, of a (not so) secret foot fetishist like Quentin Tarantino.
+Which is funny, because I always in fact associated this legendary smell, this legendary perfume, with tights – that musky smell of stockings coming off at the end of the working day; the holy grail, perhaps, of a (not so) secret foot fetishist like Quentin Tarantino.

 Filed under Fetish, Floral Aldehydes, Perfume Reviews